Architecture in the United States: Postmodernism

+Political perspectives

+In January 2025, President Donald Trump issued the Promoting Beautiful Federal Civic Architecture executive order on his first day back in office, promoting the use of "traditional and classical" architecture for civic buildings.
+The executive order mandated the use of more classical styles such as Neoclassicism or Beaux-Arts architecture be applied to public buildings, rejecting Modernist ideas.
+The American Institute of Architects (AIA) criticized Trump's directive, expressing "[extreme] concern" and saying mandates related to architectural styles stifle innovation and harm local communities.

+On August 28, 2025, President Donald Trump signs executive order titled “Making Federal Architecture Beautiful Again”, ordering the new federal buildings to use Classical architecture such as Roman or Greek architecture and traditional architectural designs, while also singling out brutalist and modernist architecture as styles that have fallen out of favor, and should not be considered for most federal construction projects.

 Architecture as an American profession

 Education and practice

 The formal education and practice of U.S. architecture started in the early 19th century when Thomas Jefferson, and others, realized a need for trained architects to fulfill an acute need for professionals to support an expanding nation.
 It was then that architectural education became institutionalized within a formal setting; prior to this, the dominant model for training was apprenticeship to artisan, "at best a hit-or miss proposition educationally."
 Additionally, most who called themselves architects during that general time period, were male, well-off, white, and trained in the French Ecole des Beaux Arts (School of Fine Arts) education philosophy.
 According to Georg Hegel, a fine art philosophy, by definition, that focused on aesthetics and intellectual purpose, rather than any practical function.

 This is the basis in which Thomas Jefferson, and others, formalized U.S. architectural pedagogy 150 years ago.
 According to Ernest Boyer and Lee Mitgang, a philosophy that advocated for: